Knotx/knotx-fragments/README.md

 # Knot.x Fragments

-> While [Knot.x HTTP Server](https://github.com/Knotx/knotx-server-http) is a "hearth" of Knot.x, Fragments processing
+> While [Knot.x HTTP Server](https://github.com/Knotx/knotx-server-http) is a _"hearth"_ of Knot.x, Fragments processing
-is its "brain".
+is its _"brain"_.

-Knot.x Fragments is an "army swiss knife" when it comes to **integrating with dynamic data sources**.
-It comes with **distributed systems stability patterns** such as a **circuit breaker mechanism** to handle different kinds of network failures.
+Knot.x Fragments is a Swiss Army knife for **integrating with dynamic data sources**.
+It comes with **distributed systems stability patterns** such as a **circuit breaker** to handle different kinds of network failures.
 Thanks to those build-in mechanisms you can focus more on delivering business logic and be ready to handle any unexpected integration problems.

-Knot.x Fragments encourages you to decompose your business logic into a chain of simple steps that later on can be wrapped with integration stability patterns without code changes.
-In addition, when the chain becomes more and more complex and more failure scenarios are known, you can adjust failure logic with fallback configuration (no changes in the business logic required).
+Knot.x Fragments encourages to decompose business logic into a chain of simple steps that later can be wrapped with integration stability patterns without code changes.
+Besides, when the chain becomes more complex and additional failure scenarios are known, failure logic can be adjusted with fallback configuration (no changes in the business logic required).

 Knot.x Fragments is designed to build fault-tolerant, back-end integrations such as:
 - Gateway APIs
 - Web APIs
-- template processing (HTML markup, JSON, PDF etc).
+- documents processing (HTML markup, JSON, PDF etc).

 ## How does it work